Depression

 Treatment for Teenage Depression

-Treatment for teenage depression can include antidepressant drugs, psychotherapy, or a combination of the two.
-Among the drugs used to treat teenage depression are selective serotonin reuptake inhibitors (SSRIs), such as escitalopram and fluvoxamine; and serotonin norepinephrine reuptake inhibitors (SNRIs), such as venlafaxine and duloxetine.
-Two types of psychotherapy used to treat teenage depression are cognitive behavioral therapy" and "interpersonal therapy."
+Some of the methods used for treating teenage depression include antidepressant drugs, psychotherapy, or a combination of the two.
+Among the drugs used to treat this condition are selective serotonin reuptake inhibitors (SSRIs), such as escitalopram and fluvoxamine; and serotonin norepinephrine reuptake inhibitors (SNRIs), such as venlafaxine and duloxetine.
+Two types of psychotherapy that can be useful are "cognitive behavioral therapy" and "interpersonal therapy."

 Psychotherapy for Teen Depression Treatment